dirksan28/Scenic2DashCanEmu/README.md

 ## Further infos & links
 ### Resources
-- If you are looking for further information, **tips & tricks on how to repair your Renault Scenic II dashboard**, check a look at https://www.digital-kaos.co.uk/forums/showthread.php/59335-repair-dashboard-scenic-2
+- If you are looking for further information, **tips & tricks on how to repair your Renault Scenic II dashboard**, check out https://www.digital-kaos.co.uk/forums/showthread.php/59335-repair-dashboard-scenic-2
 - Radovan Petković Raša shows the **systematic troubleshooting and successful repair** of a Scenic II dashboard with lots of tips and great advice. **The best video** on this topic online.
 If you don't speak Serbian, turn on automatic subtitle translation. https://www.youtube.com/watch?v=_f3Z28OoKZQ  - Thank you, Radovan for the time and effort you put into this.
 Great work!
 - A good repair video that also shows **how to desolder the large display properly** (unfortunately in French, but the subtitle function should help): https://www.youtube.com/watch?v=UUcnZQbhVvc